As Christmas and New Year drift away, my thoughts immediately turn to the six nations.

 It has been this way for as long as I can remember.

-This will be the fifty ninth tournament of my lifetime, and I am just as excited as I was for my first.
+This will be the 62nd tournament of my life and I am just as excited as I was for my first.

 Those of you of a certain age are guaranteed a smile or two as you scroll down the page revealing some iconic images and memories.